MikiEEE/Control-System-Exercise/README.md

 * Please output the second objective result to a CSV file named `minimum_capacity.csv` using the same format provided in `sample_output.csv` except the results should be provided as a whole number (rounded).
 * Please output the third objective result in a text file named `50kwh_threshold_battery_size.txt`

-## Communication

-We’re big on communication and want to help you out in any way we can.

-* **Slack** - We use Slack for team communication and we think it’s great.
-We’ll invite you to a Slack channel you can use to ask us questions or follow-up on anything related to the interview or assignment.

-* **Github** - We use Github for source control so we’ll share out a Github repo that you should use to source control any code, wiki notes or other information you might use as part of your research.
-Feel free to commit often as you work through the problem.

-## Next Steps

-We’ll be in contact with you and will setup a follow-up onsite interview within the next two weeks (depending on your availability and schedule).
-Before you come in for the on-site or remote interview, please push your results to Github including an updated README with any additional instructions we may need to run any code.
-Also, please list any packages you have used in a `requirements.txt` file so that we can run your code.
-When you attend the interview, we will provide you some feedback and have a discussion about your approach, and may also do some interactive coding with you.

-If you have any questions at any time please email us, or message us on Slack!